tomjoht/documentation-theme-jekyll/mydoc/mydoc_alerts.md

 {% raw %}<div markdown="span" class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>Note:</b> {{include.content}}{% endraw %}</div>
 ```

 The content in `content="This is my note."` gets inserted into the `{% raw %}{{include.content}}}{% endraw %}` part of the template.
 You can follow this same pattern to build additional includes.
-See this [Jekyll screencast on includes](http://jekyll.tips/jekyll-casts/includes/) for more information.
+See this [Jekyll screencast on includes](http://jekyll.tips/jekyll-casts/includes/) or [this screencast](https://www.youtube.com/watch?v=TJcn_PJ2100) for more information.

 ## Callouts

 There's another type of callout available called callouts.
-This format is typically used for longer callout that spans mreo than one or two paragraphs, but really it's just a stylistic preference whether to use an alert or callout.
+This format is typically used for longer callout that spans more than one or two paragraphs, but really it's just a stylistic preference whether to use an alert or callout.

 Here's the syntax for a callout: